How you must control and monitor emissions from your activities that may cause pollution.

 You must write a pest management plan explaining how you’ll prevent or minimise pests if your risk assessment shows that your operation is likely to cause pests.

 If you do not already have a pest management plan and your operation causes pests, the Environment Agency may ask you to submit a plan to them.

 Review and update plans and procedures to control emissions

-Any plans or procedures about how you prevent or minimise emissions, including odour, noise, vibration and pests, are part of your management system.
+Any plans or procedures about how you prevent or minimise emissions, including odour, bioaerosols, noise, vibration and pests, are part of your management system.
 You must review these if your circumstances change, for example if:

 - you receive complaints

 - you introduce activities that could create more emissions

 - the environment you’re operating in changes, for example if a school or residential development is built nearby

 The Environment Agency may also agree further procedures with you if there’s a problem at your site.

 Monitoring your emissions

 Your permit may say what monitoring you need to do to make sure you are not exceeding any limits in your permit, or to check emissions from your site to make sure you’re not causing pollution, or to take action if you are.

 You may need to monitor:

 - pollutants within a water discharge activity or groundwater activity, such as ammoniacal nitrogen in sewage discharge

 - groundwater around a discharge area to check it’s not being polluted by your site

 - pollutants in an air emission, such as sulphur dioxide from a chimney

-You should use equipment, staff, laboratories and systems that are certified under the monitoring emissions to air, land and water (MCERTS) scheme when monitoring emissions.
+You should use equipment, staff, laboratories and systems that are certified or accredited (as appropriate) under the Monitoring Certification Scheme (MCERTS) for monitoring emissions to air, land and water, unless otherwise agreed in writing by the Environment Agency.

 Access to monitoring points